DirtyHarryLYL/HAKE-AVA/README.md

 ### HAKE-AVA-PaSta (Body part states in AVA)
 HAKE-AVA contains the human body part states (PaSta) annotations upon AVA (v2.1 & 2.2) and covers all the labeled human instances.
 PaSta (Part State) describes the action states of 10 human body parts, i.e., head, arms, hands, hip, legs, and feet.

-For the procedure of preparing HAKE-AVA-PaSta dataset, please refer to [DATASET.md](./DATASET.md).
+For the procedure of preparing the HAKE-AVA-PaSta dataset, please refer to [DATASET.md](./DATASET.md).

 **[ST-Activity2Vec](https://github.com/DirtyHarryLYL/HAKE-AVA/tree/ST-Activity2Vec)**: A PaSta-based activity understanding model.
 Its overall pipeline is the same as the image-based [HAKE-Activity2Vec](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/Activity2Vec) except using a different feature backbone (ResNet -> SlowFast).
 We also provide the weights pretrained on Kinetics-600 and finetuned on HAKE-AVA.